danielneil/Shark/README.md

 See the [plugins](https://github.com/danielneil/Shark-Plugins) for a list of capabilities, and broker configurations can be found [here](https://github.com/danielneil/Shark-Brokers).

-See the example [configuration](https://github.com/danielneil/Shark-Config) to get started.
+See the example [configuration](https://github.com/danielneil/Shark-Config), or the [RSI2 tutorial](https://github.com/danielneil/Shark-Doc/blob/main/tutorials/RSI2.md) to get started.

 ## Instructions